bkircher/python-rpm-spec/README.md

 ## Dependencies

 Except Python 3 no extra dependencies are required.
-No Python 2, sorry.

 ## Current status